Wytamma/wytamma.github.io/_posts/2021-02-27-hpc-rstudio-qsub.md

 ## Running `qsub` in background jobs with RStudio

 There are a few ways to run code at the "same" time in `R`.
 One example is using the background jobs feature.
 We do this by saving the qsub function we want to run into a RScript file and then running that file as a job.
-Using the importEnv and  and exportEnv args we can make sure our job runs with our environment and that the results are automatically added once the job completes.
+Using the `importEnv` and `exportEnv` args we can make sure our job runs with our environment and that the results are automatically added once the job completes.

 ```bash
 # make a R script